scasarez314/Liri/README.md

 3. Run the concert-this command in the terminal.

-  $bg-green-light node liri.js concert-this {name of artist or band} $bg-green-light
+  terminal command = node liri.js concert-this {name of artist or band}

 ![concert-this](images/concert-this.png)